 Alabama residents who successfully complete Auburn First coursework in two or more academic terms* and maintain a 3.0 cumulative GPA by August 15 at the beginning of their senior year are eligible for automatic admission to Auburn University**.

 **This policy is effective for students admitted to Auburn First Fall 2023.
-For students enrolled in Auburn First for any term prior to Fall 2023, the requirement is six (6) semester hours with at least a 3.0 cumulative GPA by August 15 of the beginning of their senior year.
+For students enrolled in Auburn First for any term prior to Fall 2023, the requirement is six (6) semester hours with at least a 3.0 cumulative GPA by August 15 at the beginning of their senior year.

 Auburn First students have early exposure to college classes, offered online or on campus, designed with high school students in mind.